The Best Habit Tracker Templates on Notion in 2023

-The template features activity columns, comment sections, and can easily add new monthly sheets with the press of a button.
+The template features activity columns and comment sections, and you can easily add new monthly sheets with the press of a button.

-This is a useful template for monitoring and tracking different tasks throughout the day and seeing how many times you completed each task.
+This is a useful template for monitoring and tracking different tasks throughout the day and seeing how often you completed each task.
 Another benefit is the ability to change the names of the activity columns to personalize the template.

 Notion’s default template will serve you well if you’re looking for something to ease into habit tracking.

 This Notion habit tracker template is a more advanced version of Notion’s default template.
 It’s designed by Zoe Chew and features multiple columns for activities such as moving, reading, meditation, etc.

 You can also use this template if you want to track wake-up times.

 Each activity can be given a “0” or a “1” to indicate its completion status, with 0 showing an incomplete task.
 To personalize this template further, you can design different labels and give them a colored background.